|22nd September |

 In relation to R18 material, these considerations are:

-that the evidence for children being caused harm by exposure to R18 material is inconclusive and the research is necessarily limited by the ethical constraints of exposing children and young people to sexually explicit material
+- that the evidence for children being caused harm by exposure to R18 material is inconclusive and the research is necessarily limited by the ethical constraints of exposing children and young people to sexually explicit material

 statutory duty under Section 3 of the Communications Act 2003 to further the interests of citizens and consumers and in doing so, to have regard to the vulnerability of children (and others whose circumstances appear to Ofcom to put them in need of

 - that the public (including parents) consider that whilst those who wish to should have access to pornography, access to this material should be restricted in such a way that children cannot see it

-- the lack of any test case under current UK law establishing whether R18 promotional material supplied over the internet is obscene (i.e. has a tendency to deprave and corrupt its likely audience), but noting also that according to
+- the lack of any test case under current UK law establishing whether R18 promotional material supplied over the internet is obscene (i.e. has a tendency to deprave and corrupt its likely audience), but noting also that according to the

-and therefore a criminal offence under the Obscene Publications Act [Although it is noted later in the report that no such prosecution has ever actually been attempted].
+a criminal offence under the Obscene Publications Act [Although it is noted later in the report that no such prosecution has ever actually been attempted].

-the absence in the current regulations of a clear standard requiring sexually explicit material of R18 standard (or its equivalent) to be prohibited, in VOD services, unless it is made subject to restrictions;
+- the absence in the current regulations of a clear standard requiring sexually explicit material of R18 standard (or its equivalent) to be prohibited, in VOD services, unless it is made subject to restrictions;

 the Government's clear intention to ensure protection of children from sexually explicit material on UK-based VOD services

-the value of adopting a precautionary approach to protecting minors from the risk of harm from accessing R18 material (and
+- the value of adopting a precautionary approach to protecting minors from the risk of harm from accessing R18 material (and

 In relation to material stronger than R18 we had regard to the following considerations:

-content stronger than R18 material encompasses a wide variety of unclassified material which cannot legally be supplied in the UK in licensed sex shops and includes abusive and/or violent pornography, examples of which have been held to be obscene
+- content stronger than R18 material encompasses a wide variety of unclassified material which cannot legally be supplied in the UK in licensed sex shops and includes abusive and/or violent pornography, examples of which have been held to be obscene

 and a criminal offence to provide, if accessible by children

-this material is acknowledged to be potentially harmful or very harmful to adults, particularly those who are vulnerable
+- this material is acknowledged to be potentially harmful or very harmful to adults, particularly those who are vulnerable

-yet the current legislation does not clearly prohibit
+- yet the current legislation does not clearly prohibit

 In summary, Ofcom's opinion is that taking into account:

-all the considerations set out in this report, including the evidence relating to harm
+- all the considerations set out in this report, including the evidence relating to harm

-DCMS's clearly stated intention to ensure the protection of children
+- DCMS's clearly stated intention to ensure the protection of children

-the desire for certainty in this important and controversial area
+- the desire for certainty in this important and controversial area

-the legislative protections currently in place are not sufficiently clear to provide that certainty.
+- the legislative protections currently in place are not sufficiently clear to provide that certainty.
 Greater safeguards should therefore be put in place.

 We recommend the Government introduce new legislation which would specifically:

-prohibit R18 material from being included in UK-based VOD services unless appropriate mandatory restrictions are in place
+- prohibit R18 material from being included in UK-based VOD services unless appropriate mandatory restrictions are in place

 Ed Vaizey wrote to Ed Richards of Ofcom on the subject of restricting hardcore Video on Demand: